Alaricus/JerkMuter/README.md

 * No longer necessary to open up the files and mess with code.
 * Free and open source.

-Installation Instructions:
+Installation Instructions Chrome:

-1c.
-Go to JerkMuter's page in the store: https://chrome.google.com/webstore/detail/jerkmuter/jpdhhdiclbhhmmbjadjbibhjemcjhilg
+1. Go to JerkMuter's page in the store: https://chrome.google.com/webstore/detail/jerkmuter/jpdhhdiclbhhmmbjadjbibhjemcjhilg

-2c.
-Click on the "Add To Chrome" button."
+2. Click on the "Add To Chrome" button."

+Installation Instructions Firefox:

-1f.
-Go to JerkMuter's page in the store: https://addons.mozilla.org/en-US/firefox/addon/jerkmuter/
+1. Go to JerkMuter's page in the store: https://addons.mozilla.org/en-US/firefox/addon/jerkmuter/

-2f.
-Click on the "Add To Firefox" button."
+2. Click on the "Add To Firefox" button."

 To change the default settings click on Options.
 The Options button is found via the browser's interface.